The ACGME-accredited University of Colorado Denver/National Jewish Health Allergy & Immunology Pediatric Program

 Initiate a solid experience in the fundamentals of basic and clinical research.

-Fellows who successfully accomplish these goals will be positioned to pursue future careers in academic medicine or subspecialty clinical practice.
+Fellows who successful accomplish these goals will be positioned to pursue future careers in academic medicine or subspecialty clinical practice.

-Fellows in the University of Colorado Program A in Allergy & Immunology receive most of their experience through 4 different assignments.
-The fellowship program is primarily based at National Jewish Health (NJH).
+Fellows in the University of Colorado/National Jewish Health Pediatric Allergy & Immunology program receive most of their experience at National Jewish Health (NJH) through 4 different assignments.
 NJH is a tertiary care medical and research facility that specializes in allergic, immune, and respiratory diseases.
-For more than 115 years, NJH has been recognized as the leading respiratory hospital in the nation.
-This reflects our expertise in medical care and research accomplishments in lung, allergic, and immune diseases.
-Fellows will spend half of their 2 year fellowship program in the clinical rotations described.
-The majority of clinical rotations will occur in Year 1 of the fellowship.
+For more than 120 years, NJH has been recognized as the leading respiratory hospital in the nation.
+This reflects our expertise in medical care and research accomplishments in pulmonary, allergic, and immune diseases.
+Fellows spend half of their 2 year fellowship program in the clinical rotations described below.
+The majority of clinical rotations occur in Year 1 of the fellowship.

-Clinical assignments include the Pediatric Day Program and Medical Officer of the Day (MOD) at NJH, inpatient consultation and pediatric outpatient clinic at Rocky Mountain Hospital for Children (RMHC) and an Adult Allergy Consult service at the University of Colorado Hospital (UCH).
+Clinical assignments include the Pediatric Day Program and Care Unit at NJH, Inpatient Consultation at Rocky Mountain Hospital for Children (RMHC), Pediatric and Adult Outpatient Clinics at NJH, and an Adult Allergy Consult service at the University of Colorado Hospital (UCH).

 Clinical Rotations at National Jewish Health

 Pediatric patients, both local and out-of-state, with severe allergic, pulmonary, and immune disorders are admitted to this service for in-depth multi-disciplinary outpatient team evaluations.
-Fellows are primary providers for these patients, under faculty attending supervision.
-The disease severity and complexity of the patients admitted to this program are similar to patients seen in an inpatient setting.
+Fellows are the primary providers for these patients, under attending faculty supervision.
+The disease severity and complexity of the patients admitted to this program are comparable to patients seen in an inpatient setting.

-Pediatric Allergy and Immunology Continuity Clinic: These clinics focus on the outpatient diagnosis and management of asthma and allergic disease similar to the profile described for the Day Hospital rotation.
-Each fellow participates in a Pediatric allergy continuity clinic, one-half day per week, for the first 2 years of the fellowship, and through one-to-one mentoring with an allergist during this rotation.
-These clinics facilitate development of a number of required skills for allergists including the interpretation of epicutaneous skin testing and spirometry.
-Patient continuity allows for the development of expertise in the management of chronic disease processes over time, including implementation of step-up and step-down asthma guideline-based care, allergen immunotherapy, and application of evidence-based management of atopic dermatitis, and food allergy.
+Pediatric Allergy and Immunology Continuity Clinic: These clinics focus on the outpatient diagnosis and management of asthma and allergic disease similar to the profile described for the Pediatric Day Program rotation.
+Each fellow participates in a Pediatric Allergy and Immunology Continuity Clinic, one-half day per week for the 2 years of the fellowship and experience one-to-one mentoring with an allergist during this rotation.
+These clinics facilitate the development of required skills for allergists, including the interpretation of epicutaneous skin testing and spirometry.
+Patient continuity allows for the development of expertise in the management of chronic disease processes over time, including implementation of step-up and step-down asthma guideline-based care, allergen immunotherapy, application of evidence-based management of atopic dermatitis, and food allergy.

 Adult Allergy Continuity Clinic: This clinic provides experience in diagnosis and management of adult allergy and asthma.
-Fellows participate in adult clinic one-half day per week (except when MOD) throughout the 2 years, thus providing a thorough cross-training experience in adult allergic diseases.
-Fellows will gain expertise in managing conditions more commonly encountered in adult patients, such as aspirin exacerbated respiratory disease fixed airway obstruction, mixed COPD/asthma phenotypes.
+Fellows participate in adult clinic one-half day per week throughout the 2 years, thus providing a thorough cross-training experience in adult allergic diseases.
+Fellows gain expertise in managing conditions more commonly encountered in adult patients, such as aspirin exacerbated respiratory disease fixed airway obstruction, mixed COPD/asthma phenotypes.

-Immunodeficiency Clinic: Exposure and familiarization with all aspects of primary and secondary immunodeficiency as well as the use and interpretation of clinical immunologic laboratory testing are the major objectives of this clinic.
-During this clinic, Fellows develop expertise in the long-term management of patients with immunodeficiency and immune-mediated diseases.
+Immunodeficiency Clinic: The major objectives of this clinic are to expose and familiarize fellows with all aspects of primary and secondary immunodeficiency as well as the use and interpretation of clinical immunologic laboratory testing.
+During this clinic, fellows develop expertise in the long-term management of patients with immunodeficiency and immune-mediated diseases.
 Fellows also acquire experience with therapeutic modalities, such as administration of intravenous gamma globulin (IVIG) and pulse steroids.
 Fellows participate in this clinic one-half day per week during both years of their fellowship.

-Adult Allergy Consult Service: 1 -2 months in the second year of fellowship.
-These consults are upon request, and they therefore account for ~20% of the time spent during the 2-month period.
-Consults are performed at the University of Colorado Hospital, and staffed by faculty from the adult allergy division.
+Adult Allergy Consult Service: This rotation takes place for 1 month in the second year of fellowship.
+Consults are performed at the University of Colorado Hospital and are staffed by faculty from the adult allergy division.
+Fellows are on-call at night and on the weekends during this rotation only.
+This month is concurrent with a research month.

-*Fellows generally attend one national specialty meeting during the first year and all attend the ACAAI Board Review Course, which is offered every other year.
+*Fellows generally attend one national specialty meeting during the first year and all attend the /AAAAI/ACAAI Board Review Course, which is offered every other year.

 Research and Other Academic Assignments